Meet the Expert

 6-Step Abstract Writing Process

-Write Background → Objective → Methods → Results → Conclusion in sequence, using active voice
+- Draft each component — Background → Objective → Methods → Results → Conclusion.

 Verb Tense Rules for Abstracts by Research Discipline